NonequilibriumDynamics/NormalHermiteSplines.jl/docs/src/Usage.md

         v[i] = -0.2
     end

-    # build a differentiable spline by values of function,
+    # Build a differentiable spline by values of function,
-    # and values of its first derivatives in nodes
+    # and values of its first derivatives in nodes.
     # Here value of the 'scaling parameter' ε is estimated in the interpolate procedure.
     spline = interpolate(x, u, s, v, RK_H1())